 Can Stairlifts Be Fitted to Any Stairs?

-If your stairs run in a straight line, usually from a hallway to a landing, then a straight stairlift would be the best type of stairlift.
+So, if your stairs run in a straight line, usually from a hallway to a landing, then a straight stairlift would be the best type of stairlift.

-If your stairs have a turn or a corner, then a curved stairlift would be the best option.
+And, if your stairs have a turn or a corner, then a curved stairlift would be the best option.

 So, Can Stairlifts Turn Corners?